Date of Award:

 No relationship to diapause was observed between offspring from diapausing and nondiapausing parents.
 No study was made related to parasites from different geographical areas.

 The incidence of diapause did not vary based on the instar of the host.
 The results were conclusive with the first three instars, but not with the fourth, due to low acceptance by the parasite.

 The tendency to produce diapausing offspring increased as the female parent grew older.
 The number of eggs produced in a given period of time decreased markedly after the first 10 days.
 Very little oviposition occurred after 15 days, although some individuals survived for more than 20 days.
 Female parasites which were not exposed to weevil larvae lived longer than ovipositioning females.

 Temperatures in excess of 30.0° C for longer than 36 hours produced mortality in both diapausing and nondiapausing Bathyplectes larvae within cocoons.

 Parrish, David S., "Factors Relating to Diapause in the Alfalfa Weevil Parasite Bathyplectes curculionis (Thomson)" (1975).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 8267.